MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

     - and additional sheets with aggregated bar charts over all qualities per document (FLEX, CS_E_50, ECSS_E60-30, TSS, EVS)

   - TemplateComparison_calculatedMetrics.xlsx, an auxiliary file contains requirement quality metric results from the Python tool

-  - questionnaire_usertestS2_ears_first.pdf, questionnaire from the user experiment (S2) on requirements reading and writing with EARS and MASTER (variant EARS first)

-  - usertests.xlsx, raw data answers and charts from responses to the user experiment S2

 ## System Requirements